jamesshore/quixote/docs/descriptors.md

 Stability: 2 - Unstable
 ```

-Represents an adjusted position. `RelativePosition` is created with an `amount`.
-It may be a number or another descriptor.
+Represents an adjusted position. `RelativePosition` is created with an `amount`, which may be a number or another descriptor.

 Example: The top of the element is 10px below the bottom of the menu: `element.assert({ top: menu.bottom.plus(10) });`